Mind & Brain

 Chrystyna D. Kouros, an assistant professor in the Department of Psychology at SMU, received a $19,250 grant from the Hogg Foundation for Mental Health to examine ethnic differences in identifying children’s depression symptoms.

-Kouros research project was one of 10 selected from a pool of 38 applicants from 17 universities across Texas.
-The foundation awarded the two-year grants, totaling $192,130, to tenure-track assistant professors exploring mental health in Texas.
+Kouros research project was one of 10 selected from a pool of 38 applicants from 17 universities across Texas to tenure-track assistant professors exploring mental health in Texas.
 Continue reading

 Journalist Matthieu Carlier with Le Huffington Post in Quebec covered the research of SMU’s Sarah E. Allen, an assistant professor of music education in the Meadows School of the Arts.